riverfr0zen/sketches/README.md

 ## Hot reloader issue

 It seems there is an issue with the shader hot reloader (e.g. try running erratic_wave_shader from the terminal).
 Not sure when this came up, but the best lead to fixing is probably in `notan_sketches/src/shaderutils.rs`.
 See the comment above the `create_hot_shape_pipeline` fn.

+## ShaderRenderTexture memory issue on mobile

+While working on mobile fixes for emo_bg_visualizer, I found that creating too many ShaderRenderTexture (and hence RenderTexture) instances can cause the program to crash.
+This will probably happen on any platform when too many are created, but the limitation is especially pronounced on mobile.

+For now, I have done a quick workaround that reduces the number of tiles (and hence SRT instances) for mobile.

+Need to look into how to address the issue in the long-run, since there may be other sketches that face this issue too.
+So far I have thought of two possibilities:

+1. Reduce the size (dimensions) of the RenderTextures.
+This is not so desirable, for e.g. in the TiledShader visualizer, where if there is only 1 tile, then you'd want a render texture with the max screen dimensions.
+Maybe some smarter logic in managing the rts (e.g. only create a limited amount of larger RTs when necessary, and use these larger RTs only when the layout calls for it).

+2. Could it be possible to re-use the RTs?
+So instead of multiple ShaderRenderTexture instances, maybe there could be one that is re-used.
+I'm not sure if this is possible to due while still having different uniform values for each tile.